 Kanji (漢字) is actually derived from the Chinese script.
 This means that many Japanese words of Chinese origin are generally written in Kanji.
 Most nouns, personal and place names, and verbs use this script, making it the most common.

 Hiragana (平仮名) is widely regarded as the native Japanese alphabet that is commonly used for Japanese words.
 Grammatical elements such as particles and inflections also use this style.

-Japanese is generally considered as one of the hardest writing systems to learn.
+Japanese is generally considered one of the hardest writing systems to learn.
 This is understandable due to this mixture of scripts and writing styles.
 Do not let this stop you from trying, however.
-Putting in some time and dedication will help you to learn enough for day to day use.
+Putting in some time and dedication will help you to learn enough for day-to-day use.
 No one actually knows all the characters off by heart.

 For Japanese, there are a number of ways to display politeness and formality through vocabulary.
 This includes prefixes to words to make them more polite or adding a suffix when addressing someone to indicate respect.
 There is a clear distinction between colloquial and formal speech.

 It is also worth noting that there is a distinct system of etiquette in Japan.
 This spans from language to behavior across a number of different activities.
 For example, it is customary to announce ‘itadakimasu’ (いただきます) before eating.
 This phrase means ‘I humbly receive’ and shows gratitude for the food.
 There are numerous examples like this present in Japanese culture.